-In 1971 Mike Rawlings and Dave Hammersley saw a demonstration which held the key to producing kits they both wanted, but nobody made.
+In 1971 Mike Rawlings and Dave Hammersley saw a demonstration which held the key to producing model railway kits they both wanted, but nobody made.
 By May 1972 prototypes had appeared and Roxey Mouldings was launched.
-All these early kits were hot-pressed into plastic sheet, hence the 'Mouldings'.
+All these early model train kits were hot-pressed into plastic sheet, hence the 'Mouldings'.

 In the nineteen eighties the first etched brass kits were introduced, with a gentle nudge from Fred Blackman of Mallard.